Use Options on the S&P 500 Correctly

 • Flat Market: Significant outperformance due to majority of options expiring worthless and the VIX being elevated relative to an up market.

-• Moderate up Market: Good performance but outperformance is dependent on speed or magnitude of the up move.
+• Moderate up Market: Very good performance, and while overall outperformance is likely accomplished with much less risk, it is ultimately dependent on speed or magnitude of the up move.

 • Rapid up Market: Positive results but will underperform because lower beta limits the performance to premium collected.